hisahi/Nanibgal/documentation/usage.md

 Using Nanibgal when it is already hosted only requires a modern web browser.

 To install the server software, one needs at least Python 3.5 and to install the requirements as described in requirements.txt with pip.
+You will also need a PostgreSQL setup with a database.

 The server software should be configured first by modifying config.py under the application folder.